VirtusLab-Open-Source/strapi-plugin-reactions/README.md

 You might need to use one of special admin actions for the Reactions plugin like **"Synchronize associations"**.
 To get access to it, you must be **Super Admin** or have assigned **Settings: Admin permission** to any of your roles.

-This is *not destructive* action and it just goes through all existing Reactions and update their search key according to linked Content Type UID and ID like `api::blog-post.blog-post:1`.
+This is *not destructive* action and it just goes through all existing Reactions and update their search key according to linked Content Type UID and Document ID like `api::blog-post.blog-post:9jvmcd52pdjai3vvkq21zwm5`.

 ---